KK Slodes: History

-The club was found in 2009.
+The club was founded in 2009.
 They used to play in the 3rd-tier First Regional League of Serbia, Center Division.
-They finished at the top spot in the 2019–20 season prior the cancellation of the season.
+They finished at the top spot in the 2019–20 season prior to the cancellation of the season.
 After the abandoned season, the club got promoted to the Second Basketball League of Serbia for the 2020–21 season.

 Sponsorship naming

 The club has had several denominations through the years due to its sponsorship: